 BMW 2 Series Active Tourer MPV - Engines, drive & performance

 While not every buyer will be interested in the oily bits that move the car down the road, the 2 Series Active Tourer is significant for being the first-ever front-wheel-drive BMW.
-All of the brand's other cars (including the BMW 2 Series coupe, but besides the 2019 1 Series) are rear-wheel drive, which is widely regarded as the reason they’re so much fun to drive.
+Before the latest 1 Series came out, all of the brand's other cars (including the BMW 2 Series coupe) were rear-wheel drive, which is widely regarded as the reason they’re so much fun to drive.

 However, BMW engineers have fine-tuned the 2 Series to ensure it lives up to the BMW name, by making it feel agile in corners and nimble around town.
 So confident is BMW with its abilities that the 2018 refresh brought few mechanical tweaks beyond the introduction of a seven-speed dual-clutch automatic gearbox, which is offered across the range.